proroklab/VectorizedMultiAgentSimulator/README.md

 You can find more examples of multi-agent training in VMAS in the [HetGPPO repository](https://github.com/proroklab/HetGPPO).

 #### TorchRL

-VMAS is supported by torchrl and can be used with a wide selection of algorithms.
+VMAS is supported by [TorchRL](https://github.com/pytorch/rl).

-See [here](https://github.com/pytorch/rl/pull/1027) for some example scripts.
+We provide a [notebook](https://pytorch.org/rl/tutorials/multiagent_ppo.html) which guides you through a full multi-agent reinforcement learning pipeline for training VMAS scenarios in TorchRL using MAPPO/IPPO.

+You can find **example scripts** in the TorchRL repo [here](https://github.com/pytorch/rl/tree/main/examples/multiagent) on how to run MAPPO-IPPO-MADDPG-QMIX-VDN using the [VMAS wrapper](https://github.com/pytorch/rl/blob/main/torchrl/envs/libs/vmas.py).

 ### Input and output spaces